Working with the SecurityFramework

 parameter to activate signing in general. -

-Add private key, public key and certificate of the signing authority; this can be done bei either adding a PKCS#12 archive with
+this can be done by either adding a PKCS#12 archive with--pkcs12 <path to pkcs12>

-, or in separate steps:- Add the privat key PEM:
+or in separate steps:- Add the private key (PEM format):

---certificates <path to *.crt>,<path to further optional *.crt>
+--certificates <path to certificate chain>,<path to further optional *.crt/*.pem>

 -